Slavery in the Ottoman Empire: Slavery laws

 Slavery was regulated by the Seriat, the religious Islamic Law, and by the secular Sultan's law Kanun, which was essentially supplementary regulations to facilitate the implementation of the Seriat law.

-Slaves could become legally enslaved through direct capture in warfare; acquired via a middle man trade network (essentially foreign slave merchants), or by being born in to slavery, which meant both of their parents or their only known parent was a slave; there was however also illegally acquired slaves.
+Slaves could become legally enslaved through direct capture in warfare; acquired via a middle man trade network (essentially foreign slave merchants), or by being born in to slavery, which meant both of their parents or their only known parent was a slave; however, there were also illegally acquired slaves.

 Islamic Law allowed for Muslims to enslave non-Muslims, unless they were zimmis (protected minorities who had accepted Muslim rule), and slaves were therefore non-Muslims imported from non-Muslim lands outside of the Empire.

 By Islamic law, foreign non-Muslims (kafirs) were by definition legitimate targets for enslavement, since the Muslim world of dar al-islam was by definition at war with the non-Muslim world of dar al-harb ("House of War").

 While Muslims could only enslave non-Muslims, the conversion of a non-Muslim slave to Islam after their enslavement did not require the enslaver to manumit his slave.

-A Muslim man was allowed by law to have sexual intercourse with his female slave, though not by a slave who was legally owned by his wife.
+A Muslim man was allowed by law to have sexual intercourse with his female slave, though not with a slave who was legally owned by his wife.
 The child of a slave was born a slave, unless the male slave owner acknowledged the child of his female slave as his, in which case the child would be automatically free by law.
 If he chose to acknowledge his child with his slave, then the slave mother herself would become an umm al-walad and free when her enslaver died, though she continued to be a slave during his lifetime.

-It was difficult for a runaway slave to hide and survive in the Ottoman society, which was a society with tight social control where everyone knew each other.
+It was difficult for a runaway slave to hide and survive in Ottoman society, which was a society with tight social control where everyone knew each other.
 Runaway slaves who were caught and not able to present proof of their free status, would be kept in arrest by the kadı, who kept them for three months and, unless their enslaver had appeared to collect them, would have them sold on the slave market.

 To manumit a slave was described as a good act, and often practiced to be forgiven of sins at the close of death of the slave owner.
 Former slaves normally had little choice but to continue to work for their former owners, since there were few opportunities for them after manumission.

 If the slaves did leave their former owners, they rarely had any other choice but to rely on private charities which were established in some cities; such organizations were often managed by Europeans, but in Constantinople, there was a society of former female slaves known as godyas who offered assistance to manumitted slaves.